k3ssen/k3ssen.github.io/guide-vue-twig.md

 For edge cases and/or more flexibility you can utilize Dynamic components.
 4. **v-models in your Symfony form**
 Automatically apply v-models to your Symfony forms.
+5. **Fetching dynamic components**
+Use fetch to load a different page and have that rendered as component.

 It is assumed that you have some experience with both Symfony and Vuejs.